 You can order do-it-yourself neurotransmitter tests online that measure neurotransmitters from a sample of your saliva or urine.

 But online tests may be your worst option.

 Even health care professionals who use neurotransmitter testing admit that they do not rely on test results alone and that tests results are very hard to interpret.

-Some commercial labs will help you interpret test results, sometimes for an additional fee.
+Some commercial labs will help you interpret test results, often for an additional fee.

 Here’s a screenshot of one such test showing neurotransmitter levels and commonly associated symptoms.

-Keep in mind when you look at the ranges shown that there are no scientifically established norms for ideal levels of neurotransmitters.
-(15)
+Keep in mind when you look at this chart that there are no established normal ranges for neurotransmitters.

 The answer is yes.

 Symptom Assessment: The Best Way to Gauge Neurotransmitter Levels